yashraj-garg/yashraj-garg/README.md

 # Yashraj Garg

-Undergraduate at **Trinity College, University of Cambridge**, working across statistical inference, computational neuroscience, and data-intensive research.
+Undergraduate at Trinity College, University of Cambridge, working across statistical inference, computational neuroscience, and data-intensive research.

 I am particularly interested in how quantitative models and computational